Cubitect/cubiomes-viewer/README.md

 ![maingui](etc/screenshot_maingui.png)

-### Known issues
+#### Known issues

 Desert Pyramids, Jungle Temples and, to a lesser extent, Woodland Mansions can fail to generate in 1.18+ due to unsuitable terrain.
 Cubiomes will make an attempt to estimate the terrain based on the biomes and cimate noise.
 However, expect some inaccurate results.

-The World Spawn point for pre-1.18 versions can sometimes be off, since it depends on the presence of a grass block that cubiomes cannot test for.
+The World Spawn point for pre-1.18 versions can sometimes be off becuase it depends on the presence of a grass block, that cubiomes cannot test for.